Marquette beats No. 12 Wisconsin 74-69 in OT; Howard has 27

 Tighter defense and a decided edge at the foul line boosted Marquette at the end.

-But Ethan Happ was called for an over-the-back foul at the other end with 9.2 seconds.
+But Happ was called for an over-the-back foul at the other end with 9.2 seconds left.
 Ed Morrow's two free throws gave Marquette a six-point lead to finally ice the game.

 It made for a thrilling finish in the rivalry's first game at Fiserv Forum, Marquette's new downtown home.